cmdruid/tapscript/README.md

 interface OutputData {
-  value : number | bigint     // The satoshi value of the output. scriptPubKey ?: ScriptData  // The locking script data. address      ?: string      // (optional) provide a locking script }                             // that is encoded as an address.
+  value : number | bigint     // The satoshi value of the output. scriptPubKey : ScriptData   // The locking script data.
+}

+export interface ScriptPubKeyData {
+  type : OutputType
+  data : Buff
+}

 interface WitnessData {
-  annex  : Uint8Array | null  // The annex data (if present) or null.
-  cblock : Uint8Array | null  // The control block (if present) or null.
-  script : Uint8Array | null  // The redeem script (if present) or null.
-  params : Bytes[]            // Any remaining witness arguments.
+  annex  : Buff | null  // The annex data (if present) or null. cblock : Buff | null  // The control block (if present) or null. script : Buff | null  // The redeem script (if present) or null. params : Bytes[]      // Any remaining witness arguments.
 }

 type SequenceData = string | number